Reminder from our Code Officer

 Need a dumpster for your construction project or house clean-out

-No Parking Signs: $10.00 per sign (fee refunded if signs are returned)
+No Parking Signs: $10.00 per sign (fee refunded if signs are returned within 5 days)

 IMPORTANT PLEASE READ

-- The permit shall be for a four (4) day duration.
+- The permit for public streets shall be for a four (4) day duration.
 Additional four (4) days may be obtained at an additional cost of $25.00.

-- A minimum of 8″ reflective material shall be placed upon all 4 sides of the container, each side containing a minimum of four (4) reflectors, to make the container(s) visible at night.
+- A minimum of eight (8) inch reflective material shall be placed upon all four (4) sides of the container(s), each side containing a minimum of four (4) reflectors, to make the container(s) visible at night.

-- Container rollers or wheels must be placed upon a wood pad at least ¾ inch in thickness so as not to damage the road surfaces in the Borough.
+- Each of the container rollers or wheels, if any, must be placed upon a wood pad at least ¾ of an inch in thickness so as not to damage the road surfaces in the Borough.

-- Container shall contain in stencil or other visible form, three (3) inches in height, the company name, address and telephone number
+- Each container(s) shall contain in stencil or other visible form, three (3) inches in height, the company name, address and telephone number.

-- A full or partially full container must be tarped.
+- A full or partially full container must be tarped daily.

 Planning on installing a pool.
 Permits are required for both seasonal/temporary pools and permanent pools.